bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">April 2025</div>
       <img src="https://via.placeholder.com/60" alt="News icon" class="news-image">
       <div class="news-text">
-        I participate in Invent for the Planet Global Finals!
+        I participate in <b>Invent for the Planet Global Finals</b>!
 It has been a great experience.
 Thanks to Embry-Riddle's College of Engineering to support us.
       </div>
     </div>